 What is gynecomastia surgery?

-Gynecomastia surgery is surgery performed on the male chest to reduce the volume and to provide a better contour to the chest.
-New York City patients will have variable amounts of excess skin and have to be assessed for individualized treatment.
-Sometimes patients can be treated by liposuction alone, or liposuction can be combined with direct excision of the underlying fatty or breast tissue.
-Direct excision of tissue can be performed through a small incision along the areola-skin border on the chest.
+Gynecomastia surgery or male breast reduction surgery is surgery performed on the male chest to reduce the volume and to provide a better contour to the chest.
+Male breast reduction surgery New York City patients will have variable amounts of excess glandular tissue and must be assessed for individualized treatment.
+Sometimes male breast reduction surgery patients in New York NY can be treated by liposuction alone, or liposuction can be combined with direct excision of the underlying excess fat or excess breast tissue.
+Direct excision of fatty tissue can be performed through a small incision along the areola-skin border on the chest.

-For patients that have had massive weight loss (i.e post-bariatric surgery patients), excision techniques removing skin and subcutaneous fatty tissue is sometimes performed.
-There are several different techniques that can be used to accomplish this for Dr. Wallach’s Manhattan NY Plastic Surgery patients.
-The surgical procedure usually takes between two and three hours with a recuperation time of one to two weeks.
+For male breast reduction surgery patients that have had massive weight loss (i.e. post-bariatric surgery patients), excision techniques removing skin and subcutaneous fatty tissue is sometimes performed.
+There are several different male breast reduction gynecomastia techniques that can be used to accomplish this for Dr. Wallach’s Manhattan New York City Plastic Surgery patients.
+The male breast reduction surgical procedure usually takes between two and three hours with a recuperation time of one to two weeks.

 - How to deal with a Prominent Male Chest

 - When should you contact a doctor about Gynecomastia?

 Who is a good candidate for gynecomastia surgery?